 A story about his recovery from drugs went over the AP in 1973, helping Stymie achieve his "secret ambition" of performing again.
 He was hired as a supporting player on Hawkins, Sanford & Son, Starsky & Hutch, Maude, and Good Times along with some small film roles and other TV productions.

-Here's Stymie in the Sanford & Son episode 'A Little Extra Security,' he appeared 3 times on that show, twice on Maude, and 5 times on Good Times where he was seen as Monty.
-Stymie as Otis enters with Grady at 9:37.
-He was just as engaging and naturally funny as ever, though he was pushing a bit too hard.
-He might have had an illustrious television career if he had been given the opportunity to work more often and regain his confidence.
+Stymie was seen in the Sanford & Son episode 'A Little Extra Security,' he appeared 3 times on that show, twice on Maude, and 5 times on Good Times where he played Monty.
+He was just as engaging and naturally funny as ever, though he seemed to be pushing a bit too hard, in the old school style he grew up in.
+He could have had an illustrious television career, given the opportunity to work more often and regain his confidence.